-Papers should be written in English, should be of a maximum length of 15 pages (minimum 10) with an abstract of maximum 150 words and submitted electronically to firstname.lastname@example.org.
+Papers should be written in English, should be of a maximum length of 15 pages (minimum 10) with an abstract of maximum 150 words and a list of references of maximum 2 pages, and should be submitted electronically to email@example.com.

 The file of the submitted paper should be sent jointly with this cover letter where you should indicate maximum two areas of interest of the paper.